 To get started, the quickest and easiest option is one of the standard off-the-shelf prints available to scale for N and OO gauge layouts.

 Peco do popular range suitable for these gauges.

 Different scenes are available depicting town, countryside, sky and city centre themes and although they’re now a bit dated they feel oddly atmospherically appropriate for steam era.
 They are available at £5 each from Amazon and are arguably the the cheapest way to get a background.

 Moving up from these are those from GaugeMaster which are better quality but cost around £10 each.
 Being photos these are a giant leap up from the Peco prints in quality but there isn’t much of a range.
 See the range here.

 The best mass produced back-scenes I’ve come across are those from ID Backscenes.
 These are very high-quality digital images scaled to OO and N gauge sizes and printed on 160gsm paper but they do cost more than the others too, at approximately £10 to £15.
-They’re available from this model railway shop eBay.
+They’re available here.

 An alternative to buying ready-made back scenes is to take your own digital photographs and print them, either yourself or having a commercial printer do it for you.